AutoVLA: A Vision-Language-Action Model for End-to-End Autonomous Driving with Adaptive Reasoning and Reinforcement Fine-Tuning: Experiments

 \textbf{nuPlan Benchmark Results.} We evaluate AutoVLA against state-of-the-art end-to-end driving models on the NAVSIM benchmark \cite{dauner2024navsim} and present results in \cref{navsim}.
 In best-of-N planning, we use an oracle scorer to select the optimal trajectory from six generated candidates.
 After RFT, AutoVLA demonstrates significantly improved performance, aligning more closely with the NAVSIM reward signal.
 The best-of-N strategy further enhances performance, achieving the highest PDMS.
 Overall, AutoVLA achieves competitive results while demonstrating scalability across diverse datasets.

-\textbf{Waymo E2E Performance.} We evaluate AutoVLA on the Waymo end-to-end driving dataset \cite{waymo2025e2e}, which features long-tail and complex driving scenarios.
+\textbf{Waymo E2E Performance.} We evaluate AutoVLA on the Waymo end-to-end driving dataset \cite{xu2025wod}, which features long-tail and complex driving scenarios.
 The model’s performance under various training settings on the test set is presented in \cref{fig:waymo}.
 The results reveal that pretraining on a combination of nuPlan and nuScenes datasets significantly enhances performance, suggesting enhanced scene understanding through exposure to more diverse training data.
 Incorporating CoT reasoning in training further improves planning performance compared to action-only training.
 Post-training with RFT, using ADE as the reward function, achieves the best overall RFS metric.
 A qualitative example in a construction zone demonstrates the model’s ability to reason about occlusions and generate effective detour plans.
-Additional results are provided in the Supplementary Material.

 \textbf{CARLA Closed-loop Performance.} We evaluate the closed-loop driving performance of our AutoVLA model on the Bench2Drive benchmark \cite{jia2024bench2drive} in the CARLA simulator.
 The model is trained using SFT with both trajectory-only and CoT data.
 During testing, the planning frequency is set to 2 Hz.
 The results, shown in \cref{b2d}, demonstrate that AutoVLA outperforms existing end-to-end driving models in terms of overall driving score and success rate in the closed-loop test.